chiumax/CTF-Writeups/README.md

 # CTF-Writeups :checkered_flag:
 A collection of writeups to some of the CTFs I've participated in.
+These writeups are in my opinion a little bit too in depth, but the purpose of this is to show my thought process while completing challenges.

 ## **CTFs that I have participated in :raising_hand:**
 * [2018] EasyCTF IV - https://ctftime.org/event/573